Neil Peart: Political views

-For most of his career, Peart had never publicly identified with any political party or organization in Canada or the United States.
-Even so, his political and philosophical views have often been analyzed through his work with Rush and through other sources.
+For most of his career, Peart had never publicly identified with any political party or organisation in Canada or the United States.
+Even so, his political and philosophical views have often been analysed through his work with Rush and through other sources.
 In October 1993, shortly before that year's Canadian federal election, Peart appeared with then-Liberal Party leader Jean Chrétien in an interview broadcast in Canada on MuchMusic, but stated in that interview that he was an undecided voter.

-Peart has often been categorized as an Objectivist and an admirer of Ayn Rand.
+Peart has often been categorised as an Objectivist and an admirer of Ayn Rand.
 This is largely based on his work with Rush in the 1970s, particularly the song "Anthem" and the album 2112; the latter specifically credited Rand's work.
 However, in his 1994 Rush Backstage Club Newsletter, while contending the "individual is paramount in matters of justice and liberty," Peart specifically distanced himself from a strictly Objectivist line.
-In a June 2012 Rolling Stone interview, when asked if Rand's words still speak to him, Peart replied, "Oh, no. That was forty years ago.
+In a June 2012 Rolling Stone interview, when asked if Rand's words still speak to him, Peart replied, "Oh, no. That was 40 years ago.
 But it was important to me at the time in a transition of finding myself and having faith that what I believed was worthwhile."

-Although Peart was sometimes assumed to be a "Conservative" or "Republican" rock star, he criticized the US Republican Party by stating that the philosophy of the party is "absolutely opposed to Christ's teachings."
+Although Peart was sometimes assumed to be a "Conservative" or "Republican" rock star, he criticised the U.S. Republican Party by stating that the philosophy of the party is "absolutely opposed to Christ's teachings."
 In 2005, he described himself as a "left-leaning libertarian", and is often cited as a libertarian celebrity.

-In a 2015 interview with Rolling Stone, Peart stated that he saw the US Democratic Party as the lesser evil: "For a person of my sensibility, you're only left with the Democratic party."
+In a 2015 interview with Rolling Stone, Peart stated that he saw the U.S. Democratic Party as the lesser evil: "For a person of my sensibility, you're only left with the Democratic party."

 Peart was a member of the Canadian charity Artists Against Racism and worked with them on a radio public service announcement.